Pneumonia is an infection of the lungs. It affects the small airways and air sacs.

 The infection or inhaled substance causes irritation and swelling in the deeper areas of the lungs.
 Pus or other fluids can also build up in the area.
 The swelling and fluid make it difficult for oxygen to pass from the lungs to the blood.

-Pneumonia may cause respiratory symptoms, such as: Cough, which may or may not produce mucus Wheezing—a hoarse whistling soundRapid breathingShortness of breath, may cause flaring of nose
+Pneumonia may cause respiratory symptoms, such as: Cough, which may or may not produce mucus Wheezing—a hoarse whistling soundRapid breathingShortness of breath, may cause nasal flaring

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 The exam will evaluate your child’s breathing and lung sounds.
 Diagnosis will often be based on these findings.